jokeefe1/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routes and middleware

 - [ ] Describe Middleware?

+Middleware are functions that add functionality and are logically similar to currying

 - [ ] Describe a Resource?

+A resource is what an API serves up at the end of an endpoint

 - [ ] What can the API return to help clients know if a request was successful?

+A status code in the 200 range

 - [ ] How can we partition our application into sub-applications?

+Use server-side routing

 ## Project Setup